Exterior stair access to Fivemile Lookout.

 Directions

-From Dufur, travel west on Dufur Valley Road for approximately 18 miles to the junction of Forest Service Roads 44 and 4430 at Billy Bob Sno-Park.
+From Dufur, Oregon, travel west on Dufur Valley Road for about 18 miles to the junction of Forest Service Roads 44 and 4430 at Billy Bob Sno-Park.
 Follow FSR 44 to the junction of FSR 4430 and turn right onto FSR 4430-120, then turn left and follow to spur road 122.
-Unlock the gate (left open in winter) and follow road 122 approximately 3 miles to the lookout.
-The route is marked with orange and blue diamond blazers but is not plowed, signed, or patrolled.
-From December 1 through April 1, the road is closed to vehicles over 48 inches wide and requires skiing, snowshoeing, or snowmobiling from Billy Bob Sno-Park.
+Unlock the gate (left open in winter), then follow road 122 to the end.
+The route from Billy Bob Sno-Park is approximately 3 miles and is marked with orange and blue diamond-shaped blazers.

 Amenities